Carrier countdown (Part 1): Debunking the hype, mis-information & nonsense

 “These ‘super carriers’ are too big and we should build cheaper small carriers with unmanned drone aircraft”

-They are large but not strictly ‘super carriers’ at 65,000 tons considerably smaller than the 90,000 ton US ‘super carriers’.
+They are large but at around 70,000 tons, considerably smaller than the 90,000 ton US carriers.
 As the steel work of a ship is relatively cheap it makes sense to build vessels with sufficient capacity and scope to carry a large air group with the space to operate it efficiently.
 Also it gives more options for future updates and additions.
 In the past the RN was forced to build smaller ships than it wanted to make small savings on initial build cost but this made for less efficient ships that were costly or impossible to upgrade.
 Unmanned Aerial Vehicles (UAVs) are likely to be useful tools in future in support of manned aircraft and it is questionable whether they will ever completely replace them.
 Clearly the manned aircraft has a solid future and many nations are investing in conventional carriers including the US, China, Russia and India & France.

 “They are taking up all the RN’s resources & manpower and the rest of the fleet will suffer”